Skip to main content

 1. Add any other instructions or Figma files to the input and press enter.

-2. After receiving the input, Kombai displays the currently selected tech stack with three options: Proceed, Configure, and Scan Workspace(disabled for new workspaces).
+2. After receiving the input, Kombai displays the currently selected tech stack with three options: Proceed, Configure, and Scan Workspace(disabled for new projects).

 3. You can change the tech stack by clicking Configure.
 Once you’ve configured the tech stack, click Proceed.
 To continue with the currently selected tech stack, simply click Proceed.